apache/incubator-heron/website/content/docs/developers/python/topologies.md

 if __name__ == '__main__':
     builder = TopologyBuilder("MyTopology")
 ```

-> Topologies composed using `TopologyBuilder` are *not* compatible with Storm's streamparse API.
-To create topologies compatible with streamparse, see [below](#defining-a-topology-by-subclassing-the-topology-class).

 Once you've created a `TopologyBuilder` object, you can add [bolts](../bolts) using the [`add_bolt`](/api/python/topology.m.html#heronpy.topology.TopologyBuilder.add_bolt) method and [spouts](../spouts) using the [`add_spout`](/api/python/topology.m.html#heronpy.topology.TopologyBuilder.add_spout) method.
 Here's an example: